 - Treatment plan modification

-- Indications for additional objective testing (i.e. KT2000, Cybex, gait analysis)
+- Indications for additional objective testing, such as KT2000, Cybex and gait analysis

 - Prescription of various orthoses

-- Use of ultrasound for diagnosis of musculoskeletal conditions
+- Use of ultrasound for diagnosis of musculoskeletal and sports medicine conditions

-- Fellows also learn the appropriate indications for consulting specialists in sports psychology (and through this interaction, the psychological impact of sports injuries), neuropsychology/concussion, and sports nutrition, as well as other medical and surgical specialists.
+Fellows also learn the appropriate indications for consulting specialists in Sports Psychology (and through this interaction, the psychological impact of sports injuries), Neuropsychology, Brain Injury, Sports Nutrition, as well as other medical and surgical specialists.

 Fellows also participate in:

 - Rochester Community and Technical College football coverage and weekly/biweekly training room

 - Coverage of area high school football and hockey games

 - National and regional sporting events that regularly occur in Rochester